ory/docs/docs/keto/engines/acp-ory.md

 The policy decision point (the one checking if something is allowed or not) applies the following rule set when deciding if something is allowed or not:

-1. If at least one policy for a given subject, action, and resource matches, and the effect is `deny`, the request is always denied.
+1. If a policy for a given subject, action, and resource matches, and the effect is `deny`, the request is always denied.
-2. If no policy matches with effect `deny`, but at least one policy with effect `allow`, the request is allowed.
+2. If no policy with effect `deny` matches, and at least one policy with effect `allow`, the request is allowed.
-3. If no policy matches at all, the request is denied.
+3. If no policies match at all, the request is denied.

 ## Pattern Matching Strategies